Any-Dimensional Polynomial Optimization via de Finetti Theorems: Introduction

 \paragraph{Representation Stability.} The study of sequences of representations related across dimensions was initiated in~\cite{CHURCH2013250}, where it was observed that the decompositions into irreducibles of such sequences often stabilize.
+Such stabilization was also observed in the context of polynomial optimization for some spaces of polynomials~\cite{riener2013exploiting, raymond2018symmetric, debus2020reflection, moustrou2021symmetry}.
 The seminal paper~\cite{FImods} studied sequences of representations of symmetric groups from the perspective of representations of categories, and proved that decompositions of such representations into irreducibles stabilize starting from a prescribed dimension.
 Subsequently, a large literature has emerged studying representations of various categories, in particular relating the combinatorics of the morphisms in the category with properties of its representations~\cite{WILSON2014269,FI_hom,sam_snowden_2015,sam2017grobner,GADISH2017450}.
 We use the language and results of the representation stability literature to formalize sequences of symmetric POPs related across dimensions.
 Further, we extend this body of work by showing that representations of the (opposite of the) category $\FS$ of finite sets with all maps between them underlie de Finetti's theorem and our generalizations of this theorem.
 Specifically, our extension of the notion of sampling with replacement appearing in de Finetti's theorem consists of applying a uniformly random morphism from the $\coFS$ and $\FS$ categories (see Section~\ref{sec:deFinetti}).
 We then prove de Finetti-type theorems for representations of $\coFS$ and $\FS$ in Theorems~\ref{thm:DeFin_for_coFS} and~\ref{thm:dual_deFin_general}, respectively.
 Thus, our work represents a new point of contact between representation stability and probability via random actions of a category on its representations.